Legersky/flexrilog/README.rst

 Installation
 ============

+The package can be installed via ``Pypi``:

+`` sage -pip install --upgrade flexrilog``

-Download or clone the source code from `github.com/Legersky/flexrilog <https://github.com/Legersky/flexrilog>`_ and run
+Another option is to download or clone the source code from `github.com/Legersky/flexrilog <https://github.com/Legersky/flexrilog>`_ and run

 ``make install``